Information and discussion on all aspects of British photographic history

 Added by Michael Wong on August 25, 2011 at 21:30 — No Comments

 If you happen to be visiting New York City this autumn, do drop into 962 Park Avenue at 82nd Street where you can view a fine display of more than 20 albumen prints from 1864 to 1874 taken by 19th century British photographer Julia Margaret Cameron (1815–1879).
-Although a late starter in photography at the…Continue
+Although a late starter in photography at the age of 48, she is considered one of 19th century’s greatest…Continue

 Added by Michael Wong on August 24, 2011 at 9:35 — No Comments

 The British Science Festival is one of Europe's largest science festivals, taking place each September.
 Each year the Festival travels to a different UK location, bringing you the latest in science, technology and engineering.
-For 2011, it will take place in the historic city…Continue
+For 2011, it will take place in the historic city of Bradford from Saturday 10th September - Thursday…Continue

 Added by Michael Wong on August 23, 2011 at 14:32 — No Comments

 As part of their lunchtime talks, the Nottinghamshire Archives will this year be exploring the fascinating world of photographs.
-Talks include archivist Chris Weir delving into the archives to highlight a selection of fascinating photos, local historian Peter Hammond looking at the history of family portraiture in…Continue
+Talks include archivist Chris Weir delving into the archives to highlight a selection of fascinating photos, local historian Peter Hammond looking at the history of family portraiture in Nottinghamshire, archivist Peter Lester exploring different…Continue

 Added by Michael Wong on August 22, 2011 at 22:11 — No Comments

 A special exhibition dedicated to the photographic techniques used in the age of Louis Daguerre has been organised by the museums of Bry-sur-Marne and Lagny-sur-Marne.
-One of the highlights of the exhibit will be the display of part of a collection of about 50 prints by Louis Adolphe Humbert de Molard, never shown…Continue
+One of the highlights of the exhibit will be the display of part of a collection of about 50 prints by Louis Adolphe Humbert de Molard, never shown before to the general public.

 Added by Michael Wong on August 22, 2011 at 21:41 — No Comments

 As Princeton's first professor of the history of photography, from 1972 to 2002, Peter C. Bunnell mentored a generation of scholar-curators while building one of the great North American teaching collections.
-In celebration of the endowment of the Peter C. Bunnell Curatorship of Photography, this exhibition…Continue
+In celebration of the endowment of the Peter C. Bunnell Curatorship of Photography, this exhibition presents a “timeline” of works representing the major photography…Continue

 Added by Michael Wong on August 19, 2011 at 20:38 — No Comments

 The story of Lacock Abbey is told through the words of Matilda Talbot, the last owner of the abbey, who donated it to the National Trust in 1944.
-Her…Continue
+Her book, My Life And Lacock Abbey, not only captures her…Continue

 Added by Michael Wong on August 17, 2011 at 14:42 — No Comments